 Redefining Your Value Offer for the New Economy

-Your customer has changed over the past few months.
-Have you?
+Your customer has changed over the past two years...but have you?

 Odds are the reason they were buying your product or service prior to the pandemic is not the same anymore.
 The job they need your product or service to help them accomplish is different now.
 Are you prepared to meet that need or are you anticipating they will adjust their expectations and be satisfied with the value offer you have always made—and which you would prefer to keep making?
 In other words, are you focused on promoting what you have to sell or on delivering something that will actually help your customer get the job done?